 Image credit: Martin Gardner

-The exhibition challenges and responds to the very notion of ‘discovery’, displaying objects that span millennia; from artworks to scientific artefacts, historic instruments to rare zoological specimens.
-It is about imagination and knowledge, the pleasures of looking and the power of objects to generate wonder as well as new ideas.
+Discoveries challenged and responded to the very notion of ‘discovery’, displaying objects that span millennia; from artworks to scientific artefacts, historic instruments to rare zoological specimens.
+It was about imagination and knowledge, the pleasures of looking and the power of objects to generate wonder as well as new ideas.

 The University of Cambridge has long been at the forefront of learning, invention, exploration and discovery across the arts and the sciences.
 The University of Cambridge Museums have grown alongside this research and teaching, founded and developed by scholars and collectors to house their collections of objects and works.

-This exhibition continues Two Temple Place’s series of annual winter exhibitions showcasing collections from outside central London.
-A programme of exhibition events will include performing arts, workshops, talks, guided tours and a range of children’s activities.
+Discoveries ran from 31 January to 27 April 2014 at Two Temple Place on London’s Embankment, continuing their series of annual winter exhibitions showcasing collections from outside central London.
+The exhibition was accompanied by a programme of events including performing arts, workshops, talks, guided tours and a range of children’s activities.

 Following success in London, from 27 May to 27 July 2014 the Fitzwilliam Museum hosted a highlights version of Discoveries exhibition, including material from the Botanic Garden.
 A programme of complementary events took place during the exhibition including lunchtime talks, a panel discussion and evening opening.